Kankana1012/Empathetic_AI_Assistant_SLM_RAG/README.md

 > **Key Observation:**
 > The integration of **RAG** and **LoRA fine-tuning** significantly improves contextual understanding and response quality while maintaining efficient inference.

+> **Evaluation Setup:** Metrics were computed on a held-out test split of the mental health dataset (80/10/10 train/val/test), averaged over multiple evaluation runs.
+Full per-run results are available in `outputs/evaluation_results.csv`.

 ### Ablation Study